treaddevs/treaddevs/README.md

 <br>

 <p align="center">
-  I'm a Frontend Developer and Designer based in Portland, Maine.<br>
+  I'm a Web Developer and Designer based in Portland, Maine.<br>
   My passion for creative expression is conveyed through designing elegant and intuitive user interfaces.<br>
   I thrive at the frontend of application development by building engaging digital experiences.